 Features of the Schwinn Frontier Mountain Bike

 Unlike today’s advanced 6061 aluminum frames, the Schwinn Frontier is made of Schwinn N’Litened aluminum, a process that was very advanced over a decade ago.
-But compared to mountain bikes produced in 2021, there is still a gap.
+But compared to mountain bikes produced, there is still a gap.

 The overall head tube angle of the frame is ergonomically designed for mountain riding.
 Frame sizes are 15 inches (small), 17 inches (medium), 19 inches (large), and 21 inches (extra-large).